Open letter by the CEO Initiative for Europe's Recovery, Reform and Resilience to the European Commission, European Council and European Parliament

 - A predictably growing minimum floor price and appropriate development of the EU-ETS to cover all sectors should be considered, maintaining competitiveness of European companies.

-- While price signals for CO2 should primarily be triggered by the ETS, a reform of energy taxation and its directive should take the climate impact of all energy carriers into account to ensure decarbonisation of the energy market
+- While price signals for CO2 should primarily be triggered by the ETS, a reform of energy taxation and its directive should take the climate impact of all energy carriers into account to ensure decarbonization of the energy market

 Sustainable, innovative and digital solutions